C Force: Into Hong Kong

 The commander of the Royal Rifles, W.J.
 Home, was a First World War veteran who had won the Military Cross and served as a Permanent Force officer in the interwar period.
 Shortly before World War Two began in 1939, Home had been dismissed from the Royal Canadian Regiment as "unfit for command", but was given the command of the Royal Rifles in September 1939 due to the lack of experienced officers.
-Having selected one Class C unit to go to Hong Kong, Crerar felt the pressure to choose another Class C unit to avoid accusations of favoritism.
+Having selected one Class C unit to go to Hong Kong, Crerar felt the pressure to choose another Class C unit to avoid accusations of favouritism.
 He chose the Winnipeg Grenadiers entirely to maintain the appearance of regional parity, as he mentioned in a letter to Ralston that having selected one Class C unit from eastern Canada, he wanted another Class C unit from western Canada to go overseas.
-Additionally, having selected a unit from Quebec that was 35-40% French-Canadian, Crerar wanted an English-Canadian Class C unit to go to Hong Kong in order to make the political point that English-Canadians and French-Canadians could work together.
+Additionally, having selected a unit from Quebec that was 35–40% French-Canadian, Crerar wanted an English-Canadian Class C unit to go to Hong Kong in order to make the political point that English-Canadians and French-Canadians could work together.
 The commander of the Winnipeg Grenadiers was Lt.
-Col. John Louis Robert Sutcliffe (29 August 1898, Elland, England - 6 April 1942, Hong Kong), who had seen action in France, Belgium, Russia, Persia, and Mesopotamia (Iraq) during the First World War.
+Col. John Sutcliffe (29 August 1898, Elland, England – 6 April 1942, Hong Kong), who had seen action in France, Belgium, Russia, Persia, and Mesopotamia (Iraq) during the First World War.

 Crerar selected Brigadier-General John K. Lawson to command C Force.
 Lawson, formerly the director of military training, had seen action in World War One but had never commanded a unit higher than a company.
 Since both battalions were graded unfit for combat, it was felt that Lawson was best qualified to raise their level of training.
 Lawson's headquarters picked up volunteers as it made its way across Canada to Vancouver, coming to comprise 83 men, most of whom were signallers and clerks.
 On 18 October 1941, the Japanese prime minister, Prince Konoye, resigned and was replaced by his War Minister, General Tojo Hideki.
 Prince Konoye had triggered the crisis by ordering the occupation of French Indochina and then attempted to resolve the crisis he had caused via talks to end the oil embargo.
 The sacking of Prince Konoye and his replacement as prime minister with a general known for his hardline views was intended as a signal that Japan was seriously contemplating war.
 The Royal Rifles left Quebec City on 23 October, and the Winnipeg Grenadiers left Winnipeg on 25 October.